Thanks to its excellent water quality, Lake Molveno is home to numerous species of fish

 With an average depth of 47 metres and a maximal depth of 124 metres, Lake Molveno is the deepest lake in Trentino.
 It stretches 3.3 sq km, spans 4.4 km in length and 1.5 km in width and is therefore the biggest natural alpine lake above 800 m a.s.l.

 Lake Molveno owes its name to the eponymous hamlet overlooking its shores.
-This marvellous place is nestled in the Brenta Dolomites and on the slopes of the Paganella massif and a true paradise for fishing and scuba diving lovers.
-Thanks to the wind "Ora del Garda" constantly blowing from March to October, it also offers the perfect conditions for a sailing boat tour.
-The numerous beaches on the shores and baies around the lake are an ideal place to relax and take a break from everyday life.
+This marvellous place is nestled in the Brenta Dolomites and on the slopes of the Paganella massif and a true paradise for fishing and scuba diving enthusiasts.
+Thanks to the "Ora del Garda" wind constantly blowing from March to October, it also offers the perfect conditions for a sailing boat tour.
+The numerous beaches on the shores around the lake are an ideal place to relax and take a break from everyday life.